MakisPoulianidis/ExData_Plotting1/README.md

 	- na.strings="?"
 - select only the relevant data and remove the df with all data to save memory
 - paste the Date and Time columns and convert the result to a date
+- set the locale to English using Sys.setlocale("LC_TIME", "C")
+- opening a PNG as graphics device
+- making the plot
+- closing the device using "dev.off()"
 NB: all scripts show no warning messages, these are suppressed.

 # Script Plot1.R
 - plot was made by calling "hist" with extra parameters
-- the plot was written using "dev.copy"
-Running script plot1.R
-- copy the script "plot1.R" to any folder
-- load the script using "source("plot1.R")"
-- run the script using "plot1()"
-- The outputfile (plot1.png) can be found in the R working directory.

 # Script Plot2.R
-- set the locale to English using Sys.setlocale("LC_TIME", "C")
 - plot was made by calling "plot" with extra parameters
-- the plot was written using "dev.copy"
-Running script plot2.R
-- copy the script "plot2.R" to any folder
-- load the script using "source("plot2.R")"
-- run the script using "plot2()"
-- The outputfile (plot2.png) can be found in the R working directory.

 # Script Plot3.R
-- set the locale to English using Sys.setlocale("LC_TIME", "C")
-- a PNG was opened as graphics device
 - plot was made by calling "plot" , "lines" and "legend".

-- the PNG is written after calling "dev.close()" Running script plot3.R
-- copy the script "plot3.R" to any folder
-- load the script using "source("plot3.R")"
-- run the script using "plot3()"
-- The outputfile (plot3.png) can be found in the R working directory.
+# Script Plot4.R
+- four different plots were made: 2 & 3 and two new ones

 ## Requirements